 It could have been much worse.
 All I’ll say for now is that we planned for just about every eventuality but one!
 Okay, I’ll say two things: it’s a good thing we used that dimpled membrane under our hardwood floors 🙂

 If you’re curious to know more about what happened, stay tuned (or subscribe if you haven’t already).
 Follow us either on Bloglovin’ or right here at Birdz of Feather (link in the footer) and you’ll get notified whenever we post.
-You can also follow us on Pinterest and on our Youtube channel.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.